Murder of Michele MacNeill: Sentencing

 On September 19, 2014, MacNeill was sentenced to a minimum of 15 years up to life in prison for his first-degree murder conviction plus another term of one to 15 years for his conviction on obstruction of justice charges.
 Since Fourth District Judge Derek Pullan made the murder and obstruction sentences consecutive to the sexual abuse sentence, MacNeill would not have been eligible for parole for at least 17 years (about September 19, 2031).

 MacNeill, 61, committed suicide in prison on April 9, 2017, two-and-a-half years into his sentence.
 He was found lifeless on an outside yard near the prison's greenhouse.
-According to the report from the Unified Police Department, MacNeill used a hose and a natural gas line that was providing fuel for a heater for the greenhouse to kill himself.
+According to the report from the Unified Police Department, MacNeill killed himself by accessing a natural gas hose that provided fuel for a greenhouse heater.

 In popular culture

 The television talk show series Dr. Phil episode "The Doctor, His Wife, His Mistress, the Murder" (season 12, episode 51; air date: November 19, 2013, lay summary) interviewed Gypsy Willis, the mistress of the former doctor convicted for his wife's murder.
 Willis discusses the affair, the crime along with her own 2009 conviction of fraud.

 The South Korean variety program Crime Scene adapted aspects of the Michele MacNeill case for an episode in 2014.

 The crime documentary series Corrupt Crimes released the episode of the MacNeill murder, subtitled "Corrupt Crimes: The Makeover Murder" (season 2, episode 48; air date: June 30, 2017).
 The episode details the former beauty queen's death and the years of her sister and daughter's persistence to re-examine her death.
 Their commitment finally leads officials to request her cause of death to be re-investigated.
 The toxicology report reveals lethal levels of painkillers at the time of death, leading to Martin MacNeill's arrest, conviction and sentencing for the murder of his wife of 30 years.

 Dateline NBC aired an episode entitled "Secrets in Pleasant Grove" on July 27, 2018.
 It was episode 60 of season 26.

 20/20 aired an episode entitled "The Perfect Nanny" on June 14, 2019.

-The Good Father aired on Lifetime in October 2, dramatizing the case as "based on true story".
-Charisma Carpenter starred as Michele Macneill.
+The Good Father: The Martin MacNeill Story aired on Lifetime on October 2, 2021, dramatizing the case as "based on true story" with Tom Everett Scott in the leading role.